Nursing Education for the Practice Setting: Theoretical Perspectives and Context

 Colleen McNamee, RN, MN

 Colleen McNamee is a Registered Nurse with over 12 years of experience in direct care, research, education and leadership.
 Her clinical background has been exclusively with trauma and neurosurgical acute care patient populations.
 She has a BScN from Dalhousie University and an MN from the Bloomberg Faculty of Nursing, University of Toronto, where she currently holds an adjunct faculty appointment.
-Her current role, held since 2014, is the Corporate Nursing Education Manager in Professional Practice at St Michael’s Hospital, where she provides oversight and leadership for evidence-informed nursing education for nurses and nursing students, directs capacity building in nursing education, and co-leads multiple quality initiatives across the organization.
+She has worked in leadership roles in professional practice and education since 2014 and has expertise in evidence-informed practice-based nursing education for nurses and nursing students, capacity building in nursing education, and implementation and evaluation of best practice initiatives.

 Early Bird price (ends August 23, 2019) $765 + HST Regular price (starting August 24, 2019) $850 + HST U of T Nursing Alumni save 15%* $725 + HST U of T Nursing Adjunct and Status Faculty save 15%*** $725 + HST U of T Nursing Current Student save 50%**** $425 + HST